glynawe/Vanilla/vanilla.md

     fn ALLOCATE (size: int): word;  // returns an address fn DEALLOCATE (address: word);

 The `new` function calls `ALLOCATE(SYSTEM::TYPESIZE(T))` or `ALLOCATE(SYSTEM::TYPESIZE(T) * d)` to obtain the address of memory space for an anonymous variable of  type `T`.
-If that address is 0 then an runtime error is raised, otherwise the anonymous variable is assigned a default initial value and a pointer to it is returned.
+If that address is 0 then a runtime error is raised, otherwise the anonymous variable is assigned a default initial value and a pointer to it is returned.

 The `free(r)` function calls `DEALLOCATE(SYSTEM::TYPE(r, int))` to mark the space at *r* as free for reallocation.